-Companies doing business in Saudi Arabia should anticipate a continuation of the Saudi policy restricting expatriate employment and conditioning the issuance of employment visas to foreign workers on satisfactory levels of employment of Saudi nationals.
-Saudi policy is likely to begin to require ever-increasing percentages of Saudi nationals among workforces, even in fields where there is a shortage of skills among Saudi nationals.
+Companies doing business in Saudi Arabia should anticipate a continuation of the Saudi policy of restricting expatriate employment and conditioning the issuance of employment visas to foreign workers on satisfactory levels of employment of Saudi nationals, in addition to increased attention to workers' rights.
+Saudi policy is likely to begin to require ever-increasing percentages of Saudi nationals among workforces, even in fields where there is a shortage of skills among Saudi nationals, as well as higher protections for employees and workers generally.